Koifish2004/ProfessorWeb/README.md

 - No user profile page to see all your reviews
 - No review voting or moderation system

-## Deployment

-This app is not currently deployed.
-To deploy:

-- **Frontend:** Vercel, Netlify, or similar
-- **Backend services:** Fly.io, Railway, Render, or any VPS
-- **Database:** Already hosted on Supabase

-Make sure to:

-1. Update CORS settings for your production domain
-2. Add your production domain to Firebase authorized domains
-3. Set all environment variables on your hosting platform
-4. Use proper secrets management (not `.env` files in production)

 ## Project Structure

 ```